the latest from reporter ron gluckman

 Angkor to death.

-PENANG ON THE REBOUND2 - Asia's
+PENANG ON THE REBOUND II - Asia's

 first resort island of Penang fell on hard times as the tourist traffic moved to